 It is estimated that approximately $200 per child per year is spent on homeschool supplies and resources.
 This would include such things as stationery, folders, books, and worksheets.

 This however does not include the cost of internet and data usage, laptop or computer, computer programs or downloads.

 Nor does it cover costs for setting up a suitable study space with a desk, chair, shelving and other items.
 It also does not include costs associated with extracurricular activities or social engagements.

 What money can be saved by homeschooling my kids?

 - No uniform costs – It can cost upwards of $500 per student for uniforms and school shoes per year.

 - No school fees – depending on state or private school, this can be thousands of dollars per year per student.

 Example of typical school costs for a student in a Private school per year.

-*This estimate is based on my child’s experience in a private school for 1 year.
+*This estimate is based on my research in Australia at a private catholic school for 1 year.
 The cost is approximate and only as a guide.

 - School Fees per annum – $ 11,000